FriederikeBock/ALICEPCGtutorial/AliPhysicsAndGrid/runningTasks.md

 The additional macros needed are [CreateArchivChain](/AliPhysicsAndGrid/CreateRootArchiveChain.C) and [CreateArchivChainAOD](/AliPhysicsAndGrid/CreateRootArchiveChainAOD.C) (right-click and save as both).

 The first argument chooses the data set specified in the _runLocal_ macro.
-The second argument selects between _offline_ / _GRID testing_ and the two numbers specifiy, which files should be processed (in the example the files from folder '0' until folder '9').
+The second argument selects between '_offline_' / '_GRID testing_' and the two numbers specify which files should be processed (in the example the files from folder '0' until folder '9').

 * if you test AODs, you need to specify the AOD cut number.
 To know it, look into the aodTree in the AliAODGammaConversion.root
 * if you have made major changes to the code, you should test the memory consumption (e.g. with 'top'), the processing time (e.g. with 'time') and the output file size (e.g. with 'ls -sh')